Cyriaque Lamar

 She’d nicked him in the shallows, with bite precise and saliva narcotic.

-The giant rat spit out Xoz’s arm, and unspooled her razor mouth, incisors cupric blue.
+The rat spit out Xoz’s arm, and unspooled her razor mouth, incisors a cupric blue.

 They drink their skeletons.

-Like a crush of thorns, gnarled sheaves of keratin grew deep in her throat.
+Gnarled sheaves of keratin grew deep in her throat, a crush of thorns.

 I’m nobody’s beverage.